KaiHelsen/WP_Plugin_Skeleton/Includes/Hookables/README.md

-# Hookables
+# hookables
 ## About

-**Hookables** are essentially the components of the intended plugin structure.
-A hookable can contain multiple other Hookables, and every Hookable registers its own hooks.
+**hookables** are essentially the components of the intended plugin structure.
+A hookable can contain multiple other hookables, and every Hookable registers its own hooks.

-Hookables will make up the structure of the Plugin itself.
+hookables will make up the structure of the Plugin itself.
 Because they are components, the final structure will be a `tree` of connected components.
 In this version of the plugin skeleton, there are two ways to implement

 ___
 ### SKEL_I_Hookable_Component.php